Old Town Hall (Bratislava): History

 Finished in the Gothic style in the 15th century, it resulted from the joining several buildings: Jacobus' house with a tower, Pawer's house, Unger's house and the Apponyi palace (Pawerov dom, Ungerov dom, Aponyiho palác, Pawer ház, Unger ház, Apponyi palota).
 The principal building adjacent to the tower and facing the Main Square was built by the town Mayor Jacobus II (also called Jakab, Jakub) in the 14th century, while the tower (originally Gothic) was erected in the late 13th century.
 Towers made of stone were part of some medieval townhouses in order to provide safety in case of war or protection of wealth in case of fire.
 Although exact date cannot be specified, details of the gothic windows suggest it was built approximately in 1370.
 The tower's ground floor was one meter lower than today's street level.
 The tower was reinforced and modified several times over the next centuries; at one point it contained mechanical clock, a large sphere depicting the current phases of the moon and above that there were bells.
+During the Napoleonic Wars, a significant historical event centered on Bratislava (then known as Pressburg) following the breakdown of the Peace of Pressburg, which had been signed between Austria and France in 1805 after the Battle of Austerlitz.
+Four years later, Napoleon re-declared war, leading to a notable siege of the city.
+French forces bombarded the area across the Danube River; while many cannonballs targeted the current suburbs of Petržalka, some struck the Old Town district adjacent to the river.
+One such cannonball became lodged in the foundation of the Old Town Hall, where it remains publicly visible today.
+The embedded cannonball serves as a tangible and poignant historical artifact, commemorating the city's experience during the conflict.